Cherchercher/CommentBox/README.md

 > Built with Pheonix, React, and Aylien.
 Language support: Chinese, English.

 ## Features
-   1. Real-time update:new messages get broadcasted to subscribors in.
+   1. Real-time update:new messages get broadcasted to subscribors.
 Used channels.

    2. Language Dectection: languages used in comments are detected.
 Used Regex.

    3. Sentiment Analysis: sentiment of comments is displayed.
 Used Aylien.

-   4. Language Translation: Chinese can be translated into English Used Fuxi API.
+   4. Language Translation: Chinese can be translated into English.
+Used Fuxi API.

 ## Todos
-   User authentications
+   1. User authentication

-   Create and update topics.
+   2.Create and update topics.
 Associate topics with comments.

-   Set intervals for hitting submit button
+   3. Set intervals for hitting submit button

-   Sentiment Analysis in Chinese
+   4. Sentiment Analysis in Chinese

 ## Future improvements
    Use Dialogflow to create domain expert to answer questions on topics.